What's the difference between an emergency and a disaster?

 The web page, Preparing for Disasters in Your Home; What to buy, what to skip, contains a good deal of information on what equipment to assemble to prepare your home for a disaster.

 One of the items often overlooked in disaster planning is "financial."
 It is good to have cash in the disaster kit.
 No less than $100, in small denomination bills.
-Also, many kits don't include road flares.
-It's a good idea to have some in the kit (properly contained).
+For more information about financial disaster preparedness, see this link.

 What are the important legal documents you should include in your disaster preparedness kit?
 This web page suggests some disaster planning many people miss.